SuperBeetleGamer/AngstromCTF-Writeups/README.md

 `Yo listen up here's a story.
 About a little guy who lives in a green world. (alphabet = vxotbj9a8yqp7n5mh1rzwcd6gfiks3uel240{}_; ciphertext = jkwb44pg26teiu}78uu{)`
 ![chall](https://user-images.githubusercontent.com/81491665/155752200-0656cb01-2efb-4f6f-b698-aacc50d872c1.png)

 At the start of the challenge we are given an alphabet, a ciphertext, and what appears to be a 4x4 grid of different shades of green.
-Same as Green 1, we extracted the green RGB value of each square on the 4x4 grid.
-This left with these values:
+Same as Green 1, we [extracted the green RGB value](https://imagecolorpicker.com/en) of each square on the 4x4 grid.
+This left us with these values:
 ```
 [16 31 32 32]
 [2  3  16 31]